nvirth/BookTera/Helpers/Diagrams/SpeedTests/readme.md

 ![StressTest - Big][StressTest - Big]
 ...
 And finally, after the shock was over, the first smaller type of measurement were repeated a few times.
 I did not want to believe that Play could be so much faster, so I started to seek my code for unoptimized solutions, and google ASP.NET MVC optimizations.
 Found a few, implemented them; and after each one was finished, rerun the smaller stress test.
 The results can be seemed in one diagram: <br />
 ![StressTest - Little - After ASP.NET MVC optimization][StressTest - Little - After ASP.NET MVC optimization] <br />
-<sub>Little note: The later optimized forms were added to the formers.
-So e.g. the 2. one ("asp without log") means without log and without ViewBad (which is the 1. one), and so on.</sub>
+<sup>Little note: The later optimized forms were added to the formers.
+So e.g. the 2. one ("asp without log") means without log and without ViewBag (which is the 1. one), and so on.</sup>

 **Can't believe it?
 Try it out yourself!**